 Known for its wildlife and scenic beauty, Canada is the second largest country in the world by total area.
 The majority of its population resides in urban areas near its southern border with the United States, the longest land border in the world.

 The colonization of Canada can be traced back to 1000 AD with the Norsemen.
 Beginning the 16th century, it was colonized in various locations by both the British and the French.
 As a result, Canada is officially a bilingual country, with English and French as the national languages.
-Click here to Read More
+By the late 18th century, British North America had acquired control of the country.
+Achieving near independence in 1931 with the Statute of Westminster, Canada became a constitutional monarchy with the reigning King or Queen of England serving as its head of state.
+Canada consists of 3 territories and 10 provinces.
+Historically, its military played a significant role in the Allied invasion of Italy, the Normandy landings, and the Battle of Normandy.
+When the Netherlands were occupied by Germany in World War II, Canada provided asylum to its monarchy.

 The climate of Canada varies from one extreme to the other.
 Winters in the interior and the prairie provinces have severe wind chills.
 In the noncoastal areas, snow falls for 6 months of the year, while in the north it is year round.
 In coastal areas, the winters tend to be mild and rainy.
 The most populated areas of Canada experience summers that are generally short-lived and hot.
 It is not uncommong to experience temperatures above 95F (35C).